skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They stop a few miles short of the city.
 Even from here they can see the city is smoking.
 Did Mordan put his own city to the torch?
-Did the Lormanites suddenly produce an army and assult him?
+Did the Lormanites suddenly produce an army and assault him?
 Is this a trick?
 What is going on?

 Eomer goes ahead and scouts out the town.
 It is, as they suspected, a